jmhuie/SlicerBiomech/README.md

 # Segment Geometry

-This is the repository for Segment Geometry, an extension for 3D Slicer.
+This is the repository for Segment Geometry, an extension for <a href="https://slicer.org/" target ="_blank">3D Slicer</a>.

 Segment Geometry iterates slice-by-slice through a segment to calculate the second moment of area and other cross-sectional properties.
 Results are exported to a table and plotted for quick visualizations.